JRKagumba/2D-video-based-running-analysis/README.md

 ## Datasets

 The project used publicly available NFL combine videos of athletes performing the 40 yard dash.
 The datasets are available in their [raw](https://drive.google.com/drive/folders/15UjFBfslOEZuyPIMUAsSGkER2M6ijU5D?usp=sharing) and [processes](https://drive.google.com/drive/folders/1aMwJaAWk4UOqKriprPE-glR-ie6KSkDb?usp=sharing) formats.
+Relevant player body metrics from the combine (i.e height, weight...) are also available used.
 The dataset consits of 20 individuals from the following 6 different football positions :

 - Defensive Backs
 - Defensive Linemen